 - Strikes (that are not caused by the airline’s crew).

-Moreover, if the airline potentially could have done something to prevent problems with the flight and failed to handle the situation, you can claim compensation.
+Moreover, if the airline potentially could have done something to prevent problems with the flight and failed to handle the situation, you may be eligible for compensation.

 Which Flights are Covered by EU 261/2004?

 EU 261 applies to all flights departing from European Union airports.
-This regulation also extends to flights arriving in the EU if the airline originates in the EU.
+It also applies to flights arriving in the EU if the airline is based in the EU.
 This includes airlines from EU countries as well as Iceland, Norway, and Switzerland.

 However, Conviasa is not a European airline.
-Consequently, they are not obliged to pay compensation if their flights operate outside of the European Union.
+Therefore, they don’t have to pay compensation if their flights operate outside of the European Union.
 This is true even for their flights to the European Union if they start outside the EU.

 Itinerary | Covered by EU 261 |